joaquinfox/best_resources/README.md

 ## Intro

-This is a running list of good resources I come across
+This is a running list of excellent resources in the world of web development.

 - API